amcaplan/simple_jsonapi_client/README.md

     $ gem install simple_jsonapi_client

-## Usage

-TODO: Write usage instructions here

 ## Development

+You must have [Docker](https://docker.com) and [Docker Compose](https://docs.docker.com/compose/) installed to run the tests and use the built-in development utilities.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment, and `bin/rails` to interact with the Rails app in `spec/jsonapi_app` that is provided for local development and testing.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing